BambiGaming2022/Echo-Engine-Rebooted/README.md

-##This Engine Is Dead
+## This Engine is Dead

-*I changed my mind, this engine is dead
+i changed my mind, this engine remake is dead in many years go use psych engine for better modding (or other modded engines) but now this engine is dead
+L + BOZO TROLOLOLOL (/j dont kill me) also i hope you have nice day *hangs up the phone*

 ## Contributors